LAST UPDATED: May 5, 2020

 These logs are also used for many other legitimate business reasons by LabArchives LLC including, but not limited to, providing various usage reports, monitoring for traffic/load/malicious patterns in order to maintain services, etc.

-These logs are securely retained and do not contain any LabArchives notebook data nor are they shared with any unaffiliated 3rd parties of LabArchives.
+These logs are securely retained and do not contain any data from LabArchives products nor are they shared with any unaffiliated 3rd parties of LabArchives.

 Application Activity Logging

-For auditing and administrative purposes, over 60 different actions performed when using LabArchives applications are logged including the type of action, user account information, IP, date/time and other details.
-The type of actions logged includes, but is not limited to, successful/unsuccessful logins, adding entries, editing entries, generating output, viewing shares of data, turning on/off functionality, etc. This activity logging is used for tracking what actions have been performed on a notebook or in the system by its users.
-This logging is available to users with access to such tracking, site administrators and LabArchives staff.
+For auditing and administrative purposes, LabArchives applications log various user actions along with user account information, IP, date/time and other details.
+The type of actions logged includes, but is not limited to, successful/unsuccessful logins, adding data, editing data , generating output, viewing information or data shared with you, turning on/off functionality, etc. This activity logging may be used for reporting to account owners, users and administrators what actions have been performed within specific products or in the system by its users.
+This logging or history is available to users with access to such information, site administrators and LabArchives staff.

-These application activity logs are also used for many other legitimate business reasons by LabArchives LLC including, but not limited to, providing various usage reports, monitoring for feature usage, monitoring for traffic/load/malicious patterns related to application functionality, etc.
+These application activity logs are also used for systems management, trouble-shooting and other legitimate business reasons by LabArchives LLC including, but not limited to, providing various usage reports, monitoring for traffic/load/malicious patterns related to application functionality, security, etc.

-These activity logs are securely retained and do not contain any LabArchives notebook data nor are they shared with any unaffiliated 3rd parties of LabArchives.
+These activity logs are securely retained and do not contain any user data which is stored in any of the products nor are they shared with any unaffiliated third party other than in aggregate.

 Other Traffic and Performance Analytics